-Bendigo family attractions excel at showing off their unique history and they have a range of June/July school holiday activities on offer, from going through an underground mines to climbing a lookout tower!
-Bendigo locals embrace their history and region and with so many things to do in June/July school holidays in Bendigo, we really are spoiled for choice.
+Bendigo family attractions excel at showing off their unique history and they have a range of September/October school holiday activities on offer, from going through an underground mines to climbing a lookout tower!
+Bendigo locals embrace their history and region and with so many things to do in December/January summer school holidays in Bendigo, we really are spoiled for choice.

 Kids school holiday activities don’t have to be a chore, even if you stay at home (check out our stay at home ideas included below).
 So no matter the weather, you will find top attractions in Bendigo that can entertain children of all ages with these school holiday activities in Bendigo.

-We have compiled the complete guide to the best school holiday activities in Bendigo over the June/July school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities in Bendigo over the Sept/Oct school holidays to help make your life so much easier!

-June/July school holidays in Victoria are Saturday 26 June to Sunday 11 July 2021.
+Summer school holidays in Victoria are Saturday 18 December to Sunday 30 January 2022.

 Fun things to do for the Bendigo school holidays